Walter Cresswell O'Reilly: Public service

 Before attending university, O'Reilly had been a junior clerk in the Department of Justice.
 After the war, he returned to the public service as an officer-in-charge in the justice branch of the Attorney-General's Department.
 In 1925 O'Reilly was nominated by the Methodist Church, the YMCA, and the Businessmen's Efficiency League as the senior Commonwealth film censor in Sydney.

 In this position he was de facto chief censor, as most films arrived in Australia through Sydney.
-Three years later he became chief Commonwealth censor and was reappointed annually until 1942 when he retired.
+Three years later he became chief Commonwealth censor and was reappointed annually.
+He was joined by Eleanor Glencross who was appointed after lobbying by women's organisations.
+She was replaced in 1930 by Gwendoline Dorothea Julie Hansen who was appointed for three years and then also reappointed annually.
+The third member of the board was Colonel LJ Hurley.
+Up until 1935 they were rejecting half of the films that were assigned for assessment.
+This proportion was relaxed as the US film industry imposed its own censorship in 1934.
+O'Reilly retired in 1942.
 As chief censor he introduced, in 1930, the classification system that graded films 'For General Exhibition' and 'Not Suitable for Children'.

+O'Reilly was often involved in attempts to censor Australian films such as Forty Thousand Horsemen.

 Community service

 O'Reilly was a Wesleyan and served as a trustee of Pymble Methodist Church for over 50 years, and was a choirmaster, Sunday-school-superintendent and lay preacher.
 He was elected to Ku-ring-gai Municipal Council as an alderman and as mayor from 1929 until 1933.
-As an early conservationist he earned a reputation as the 'tree mayor' and was president of the State branch of the Australian Forest League and a member of the Forestry Advisory Council.
+As mayor his vision for the Upper North Shore involved what he called the two TPs — Town Planning and Tree Planting and hence he became known as the Tree Mayor.
+As an early conservationist he was president of the State branch of the Australian Forest League and a member of the Forestry Advisory Council.
 In 1945 he became the founding president of the New South Wales division of the National Trust of Australia.
 At Wesley College, University of Sydney he was a councillor and treasurer.